-Fixed work tasks are tasks where the value entered in the work column is the fixed value for the task.
-Duration will always be calculated based on the number of units assigned to the task and the status of resource availability.
+Fixed work tasks are tasks where the value entered in the work column is a fixed value for the task.
+Duration is always calculated based on the number of resource units assigned to the task and the status of resource availability.

-The following examples will continue to use the Task entry view with the subview Work.
-In the example below, the automatic scheduled task “Pack the boxes” is estimated t 200 hours of work.
-It is also a fixed work task which is always effort-driven on.
-Notice that the duration for the task is 1 day.
+The following examples continue to use the Task entry view with the subview Work.
+In the example below, the automatic scheduled task “Pack the boxes” is estimated at 200 hours of work.
+It is also a fixed work task which is always effort-driven.
+Notice that the task duration is 1 day.
 Since the duration is always calculated for a fixed work task, the value in the duration field is not important.